Yellow Jackets Vs. Honey Bees – Comparison Guide

 Do yellow jackets make honey?

-Yellow jackets do not produce honey; they hunt other insects and search for nectar and other opportunistic food scraps.
+Yellow jackets do not produce honey.
+They hunt insects and search for nectar and food scraps.
 As wasps hibernate, they do not need honey stores to get them through winter like bees.

 Summing up

-Yellow jackets and honey bees are sometimes mixed up.
+Yellow jackets and honey bees sometimes get mixed up.
 They’re a similar size at roughly half an inch in length, and both have a stripy body.
-If you notice a tiny, pinched waist, it’s a wasp, as bees have a fat abdomen and torso.
-The other giveaway that it’s a yellow jacket is if it’s bright yellow and hairless.

-If you enjoyed this article, be sure to check out our comparison of bumblebees and honey bees here.
+If you enjoyed this article, check out our comparison of bumblebees and honey bees here.